-Last week I wrote about Quiksilver’s bankruptcy.
+Last week I highlighted aspects about Quiksilver’s bankruptcy.
 So this is what Quiksilver and other surf brands do should to save themselves.

 Looks like the other big surf brand, Billabong is also hurting too with diminishing revenues and net losses from 2012 to 2014.

 Recently Billabong also sold its other assets: DaKine, Swell.com and Surfstitch to enhance liquidity.